Where is the new museum going to be based?

 Who is helping to develop the new museum?

 The Museum is being developed by Wrexham Council’s museum team in association with museum designers, Haley Sharpe Design and architects, Purcell.
-The project is being supported with funding from Wrexham Council and Welsh Government.
-Additional support will be sought from charitable trusts and the world of football.

 Once open, the Football Museum will be operated and managed by Wrexham Council.

-The project is being guided by a steering group that includes the Wrexham Council’s Chief Executive, representatives from the Welsh Government, the Football Association of Wales (FAW), the National Lottery Heritage Fund, Sporting Heritage network, the Welsh Federation of Museums & Art Galleries, Amgueddfa Cymru/National Museum Wales, museum staff and others.
+The project is being guided by a steering group that includes the Wrexham Council’s Chief Executive, representatives from the Welsh Government, the Football Association of Wales (FAW), National Lottery Heritage Fund, Sporting Heritage network, the Welsh Federation of Museums & Art Galleries, Amgueddfa Cymru/National Museum Wales, museum staff and others.

 Why Wrexham?